 Governors are there to make sure the school is being run well and the teaching is of a high standard.

-Governors are responsible for major decisions about the school and its future.
-For instance they set the annual budget and approve targets and policies for the school.
-They also appoint the head teacher.
+Governors are responsible for strategic decisions about the school and its future.
+For instance they approve the annual budget and ratify policies for the school.
+They also appoint the Head Teacher.

 Governors are answerable to parents and the local authority for the school’s performance.
 As well as supporting the school and staff, governors are expected to challenge or question the performance of the head teacher and the school.